-Leaves are filling up the streets, the air is getting colder and thoughts are turning to Halloween.
+Leaves are beginning to fall, the air is getting cooler and thoughts are turning to Halloween.

-Autumn is well and truly on its way - and for astronomy fans, autumn also means it's time for the harvest moon.
+Autumn is on its way - and for astronomy fans, autumn also means it's time for the Harvest Moon!

-This is why the harvest moon can fall any time between September and October.
+This means that the Harvest Moon can fall any time between September and October.

 In the past, this allowed farmers to extend their working day and work by the light of the extra-bright Moon, gathering crops to prepare for the winter months - hence 'harvest'.

 The best night to view this autumn's Harvest Full Moon will be at 12:54am on 21 September but if, like most of us, you're in bed by then, you can still view it the day before or after.